Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 [gallery]: http://yuilibrary.com/gallery/ "Gallery modules are linked from yuilibrary, many are available on Yahoo's CDN, but the source is often on github.com"

+### Exercises

-### What Time is it?
+#### What Time is it?

 - Programming Goal
-    + Create a simple _YUI_ module out of our digital clock
+    + Create a simple _YUI_ module out of our clock
 - Learning Objectives
     + Increase understanding on how to load modules
     + Illustrate the a simple case of creating a module
     + Explore loading a module based on configuration

-Let us turn our "digital clock" into a module.
+Let us turn our "clock" into a module.
 The idea is to create an Object attached to your _Y_ called _DigitalClock_ you could then add that to a _DOM_ element.
 It should also support an optional callback function to supported extending the module with a custom render function.
-This will allow your flexibility to extend the digital clock later (e.g. displaying as an analog clock using Canvas).
+This will allow your flexibility to extend the clock later (e.g. displaying as an analog clock using Canvas).

-#### Steps
+##### Steps

-Create a new file called _digital-clock-2.js_.
+Create a new file called _clock-2.js_.
 We will put our module code there.
-Copy _seed-file.html_ to _digital-clock-2.html_.
+Copy _seed-file.html_ to _clock-2.html_.
 Do the following things

-1. In _digital-clock-2.html's _script_ in-line element add configuration to point to our module.
+1. In _clock-2.html's _script_ in-line element add configuration to point to our module.
-2. In _digital-clock-2.html's _script_ in-line element update the _use()_ function to include our module.
+2. In _clock-2.html's _script_ in-line element update the _use()_ function to include our module.
-3. Open our empty _digital-clock-2.js_ file and
+3. Open our empty _clock-2.js_ file and
     a. create our module
     b. create a namespace
     c. create a _render()_ method that returns HTML markup as a string of our clock's current time